Assoc Teaching Prof&Assoc Dean

 Dr. Zulick serves as the Associate Dean for Research, Innovation, Development and Entrepreneurship for the college.
 In this role, she supports faculty in exploring and applying for research and development opportunities and highlighting the research of our faculty members externally.

 Dr. Zulick is the principal investigator (PI) of a $4.4 Million NSF S-STEM grant: An Accelerated Pathway from Associates to Master's Degree in Biotechnology, which is a collaboration with Middlesex Community College, Northeastern University College of Science, and the College of Professional Studies.

 Previously, Dr. Zulick received an Environmental Protection Agency STAR Fellowship award to study the effects of environmental exposures on breast cancer.
 She has published in a number of journals including, Stem Cells, BMC Biology, Molecular Cancer Research, and Molecular Neurodegeneration, and regularly presented at the Society of Toxicology’s annual meeting.

-Previously, Dr. Zulick was a post-doctoral fellow in the Center for Regenerative Medicine at Boston University and taught at Boston University's Metropolitan College and College of Arts and Sciences, as well as the University of Massachusetts Bridges to Baccalaureate Program.
+Prior to Northeastern, Dr. Zulick was a post-doctoral fellow in the Center for Regenerative Medicine at Boston University studying induced pluripotent stem cells and hematopoiesis, and taught at Boston University's Metropolitan College and College of Arts and Sciences, as well as the University of Massachusetts Bridges to Baccalaureate Program.